Nada-Zaki/Image-Processing-API/README.md

      - **isFileResized:** checks if the image has been resized before with same size, it will return the cached one without making the processing.

  * The build folder content is same as the src folder but in compiled javascript.

+ * Run "npm install" to install the used dependencies.